Non-local resources for error correction in quantum LDPC codes: Tools

 This method is fault-tolerant as seen from the following arguments.
 Consider a case where an error occurs during CNOTs between the ancilla and data qubits.
 Since CNOT gates are implemented transversally, a single \(X\) error in the ancilla cannot cause more than one error in the data block.
 If a \(Z\) error propagates from the data to the ancilla during the CNOT operations, it will be manifested as a measurement error.
 This measurement error can be corrected by repeating the measurement \( d \) times, where \( d \) is the code distance, and then majority voting.
 Consider the case where a single error occurs during the ancilla encoding step.
 It's possible that more than one error can occur during this step, but still the procedure is fault tolerant.
 The encoder should be designed so that no logical errors arise at the output from a single error within it, and all first-order single-qubit errors can be detected during the decoding step.
-We provide a detailed explanation of how the decoder operates for Steane's code in Sec.~\ref{steane code}.
 Finally, if a single fault occurs in the decoding step.
 We need to make sure that errors occurring during decoding are not mistaken for errors from other parts of the circuit.
 This confusion can arise if errors during encoding and ancilla-data coupling give the same syndrome as errors in decoding.
 In such cases, we have no way of distinguishing the location of actual error.
-Thus, the decoder should be carefully designed to avoid such confusion.
+Thus, the decoder must be carefully designed to avoid such confusion.
 Another way to solve this confusion is to redundify the decoder and measure both sets of ancilla separately.
 If the two measurement sets agree, we are assured that whatever error occurred was during encoding.
 If they don't agree, we will know that an error has occurred during decoding, and that the data qubits are unaffected.
+A detailed analysis of constructing an encoder and decoder for any stabilizer code, incorporating the effects of an erroneous cavity, is provided in Sec.~\ref{steane code}.